foss-for-synopsys-dwc-arc-processors/synopsys-caffe/README.md

 C:\Projects> cd synopsys-caffe
 :: Edit any of the options inside build_win.cmd to suit your needs C:\Projects\synopsys-caffe> scripts\build_win.cmd
-:: If no errors occurs, the caffe.exe will be created at C:\Projects\synopsys-caffe\build\tools\Release after a successful build.
+:: If no error occurs, the caffe.exe will be created at C:\Projects\synopsys-caffe\build\tools\Release after a successful build.
 ```
 Other detailed installation instructions can be found [here](https://github.com/BVLC/caffe/blob/windows/README.md).